drtamarojgreen/quanta_porto/docs/modularity.md

 ---

-### 1. Separate Concerns in Application Entry Point
+### 1. Separate Core Logic from Script Orchestration

-*   **Observation:** The main `index.js` file is responsible for too many things, including server initialization, route definitions, business logic, and database queries.
-This creates a monolithic structure that is difficult to manage.
+*   **Observation:** Core logic (like rule parsing and consequence evaluation) is mixed between the C++ interface and various shell scripts.
+This creates a monolithic structure that is difficult to manage and test.
 *   **Suggestion:**
-    *   **Routes:** Move all route definitions into a dedicated `routes/` directory.
-Each file could correspond to a feature (e.g., `routes/userRoutes.js`).
+    *   **Core Engine (C++):** The C++ application (`quantaporto_interface`) should be solely responsible for high-performance tasks: parsing rules, managing state, and executing the core decision-making loop.
-    *   **Controllers:** Extract the business logic from route handlers into a `controllers/` directory.
-This separates the "what to do" (controller logic) from the "how to get there" (routing).
+    *   **Orchestration (Shell Scripts):** The `scripts/` directory should contain scripts that act as the "glue," responsible for file system operations, invoking the C++ engine, and chaining tasks together in the pipeline.
-    *   **Server Setup:** Keep the main `index.js` or a `server.js` file lean, with its primary responsibility being to configure and start the server, and wire up the routes.
+    *   **Entry Point:** The main entry point (`main` or `run.sh`) should be lean, primarily responsible for setting up the environment and starting the C++ daemon or the main task pipeline.

-### 2. Abstract Database Interactions
+### 2. Abstract Data Storage Interactions

-*   **Observation:** Database queries are currently embedded directly within controller functions.
-This tightly couples the business logic to the specific database implementation (e.g., specific SQL queries or NoSQL methods).
+*   **Observation:** File I/O operations (reading rules, writing logs, accessing memory) are scattered directly within various scripts and the C++ application.
+This tightly couples the logic to a specific file format and directory structure.
-*   **Suggestion:** Introduce a data access layer (e.g., a `services/` or `models/` directory).
-This layer would be solely responsible for all database interactions.
-Controllers would call functions from this layer instead of talking to the database directly.
-This makes it easier to switch databases, add caching, or mock data for unit tests.
+*   **Suggestion:** Introduce a dedicated set of scripts or C++ classes that act as a data access layer.
+This layer would be solely responsible for all interactions with the file system (e.g., `get_rule(id)`, `write_log(message)`).
+The core logic would call these functions instead of `cat`, `grep`, or `fopen` directly.
+This makes it easier to change file formats (e.g., from `.txt` to `.xml` or `.json`) or mock data for unit tests.

 ### 3. Consolidate Utility Functions

 *   **Observation:** Common helper functions, such as data formatters, validators, or constants, are either duplicated across different files or defined in places where they don't belong.
-*   **Suggestion:** Create a `utils/` directory to house all shared, reusable utility functions.
+*   **Suggestion:** Reinforce the use of `scripts/utils.sh` as the central location for all shared, reusable utility functions.
 This promotes code reuse and makes the helpers easier to find and maintain.

 ### 4. Feature-Based Module Structure

 *   **Observation:** The current structure is organized by function type (e.g., all routes in one place, all controllers in another).
 *   **Suggestion:** For larger applications, consider organizing by feature.
-For example, a `modules/` directory could contain subdirectories for `users`, `products`, etc. Each feature directory would contain its own routes, controllers, and services.
+For example, a `modules/` directory could contain subdirectories for `planning`, `ethics`, and `execution`.
+Each feature directory would contain its own scripts, rules, and test cases.
 This approach improves encapsulation and allows teams to work on features with greater autonomy.